7+ Fixes for Windows Was Unable to Complete the Format in 2021

 When your storage device is physically damaged, you can do nothing to it.
 Either taking it to a local manual repair center or purchasing a new one to replace the damaged device is a good way out.

-In part, we will show you how to fix 'Windows was unable to complete the format' error in 6+ practical ways.
+In part, we will show you how to fix the 'Windows was unable to complete the format' error in 6+ practical ways.
 As the causes are different, the solutions may also be different.
 Check and follow the right solution to get rid of this error with ease now.

 Method 1.
 Use EaseUS Partition Master to Fix Windows Unable to Complete Format Error